 The worst thing you can do is let the problem fester.
-If you neglect to check your feet or to have them checked out by Dr. Brian McDowell, you could develop an ulcer that eats away at the tissue and bone in your foot.
-The severity of these wounds can quickly escalate, leaving us no choice but to amputate a part of your toe, foot, or leg.
+If you neglect to check your feet or have them checked out by a doctor, you could develop an ulcer that eats away at the tissue and bone in your foot.
+The severity of these wounds can quickly escalate, leaving no choice but to amputate a part of your toe, foot, or leg.

 You’ll want to exercise extreme caution when clipping your nails.
 Trim them straight across to prevent an ingrown toenail.
 If your toenails are too thick or brittle, we also offer medical nail trimming in our office, where we can assist you and make sure you don’t cut yourself.

 If you have any other questions about diabetic foot care, don’t be afraid to ask.
-We can treat the more mundane issues and also tackle the bigger complications that come with diabetes and your feet.
-Call the McDowell Podiatry Group in Carmichael, CA, at (916) 961-3434.
+We can treat the more mundane issues as well as tackle the bigger complications that come with diabetes and your feet.
+Call the McDowell Orthopedics and Podiatry Group in Carmichael, CA, at (916) 961-3434.
 After all, you are what you treat!